mosaic-design-system/docs/src/components/dropdown.md

       ### Alignment

-      Where the Dropdown opens in relation to the triggering component is an important consideration.
-The Dropdown should always be next to the component but might need to open on a specific side to allow it to be easily interacted with.
-For example if you have a button on the right-hand side of the screen you would need the Dropdown to open below and to the left so it doesn't go off the screen.
+      Where the **Dropdown** opens in relation to the triggering component is an important consideration.
+The **Dropdown** should always be next to the component, but might need to open on a specific side to allow it to be easily interacted with.
+For example, if you have a **Button** on the right-hand side of the screen you would need the **Dropdown** to open below and to the left so it doesn't go off the screen.

       ### Dropdown line items

-      Even though line items can have any content to best meets their needs, they should stick to the types outlined here.
-If there is a use case to differ then talk to the UX team \[link to UX email address] first.
+      Even though line items can have any content to best meet their needs, they should stick to the types outlined here.
+If there is a use case to differ then speak to your UX Designer first.

+      Display your options in alphabetical order, unless there is good reason to show in another order - for example, a "recent items" **Dropdown** could be shown in descending date order.

       * Labels should describe what is in the list and inform users what to expect.

       * Keep the labels short and concise, limiting it to a single line of text but if necessary two lines and an ellipsis.

-      * Display your options in alphabetical order, unless there is good reason to show in another order - eg recent items would be show in descending date order.
+      *

       * All headings should be sentence case and not have the first letter of every word capitalised.
 More information in the [text style guide](/guidelines/style-guide/#structure)